Fall 2018

 With the long-term in mind, the United States must decrease its reliance on private military companies.
 They’ve empirically been a huge waste in our already bloated military spending and perpetuate one of the most harmful lobbying groups in Washington.
 Furthermore, the United States will never be seen as a country that prioritizes democracy and peace if we continue to rely on companies that depend on warfare for profit.
 When the United States goes to war, the outcome doesn’t matter: the PMC industry will always win.

-By Manaal Khwaja
+By: Manaal Khwaja

 Last year in April, a Kuwaiti woman recorded her Ethiopian maid clinging onto a window, then falling from the seventh floor while the maid called for help.
 This video gained a large amount of attention globally and in Kuwait.
 The maid fortunately only suffered a minimal amount of injuries, and the employer was jailed, but these actions are representative of a larger social ill plaguing the Gulf states and the greater Middle East.
 Migrant workers are systematically and socially dehumanized.
 Obviously, this employer’s inhumane actions do not categorize all Kuwaitis or the Middle East.
 There was an enormous amount of social media backlash from the region, and the Kuwaiti Society for Human Rights called for an official investigation of the incident.
 However, the employer’s actions in the video display how extreme dehumanization can be, and how dangerous it is.
 Even with public condemnation, the mistreatment of migrant workers continues in the region, and it is permitted legally through the kafala system.